What is Boiler Efficiency?

 Understanding boiler efficiency, also known as fuel-to-steam efficiency or fuel-to-water efficiency, can have an economic impact on your business’ operations.
 To put it simply, the more efficient that your boiler is, the less you will spend on fuel.
 By calculating boiler efficiency, you are able to forecast the fuel costs, in which you can, ultimately, determine the full life cycle cost of the boiler.
 Based on this information, you want to choose a boiler that is sustainable and has a long life.
 Having the boiler efficiency can allow you to make strategic decisions in purchasing a new or used boiler or help you incorporate certain maintenance practices that aim to improve your boiler efficiency score as a possible solution to reduce fuel and maintenance costs.

-Types of Boiler Efficiency
+Typical Measures of Boiler Efficiency

 There are several calculations that you can conduct to better understand the overall boiler efficiency of your equipment.
 In other words, each of the assessments listed below contributes to the overall boiler efficiency.
 If you notice that one of these ratios deviate from the norm, then you may want to further investigate the factors that influence that particular calculation.
 In order to determine a course of action to correct the issue, you can work with our service technicians, who will give you a fair assessment of your boiler’s health and help solve all of your industrial boiler repair needs.